 As Hock Hockheim would say, "It's all shades of terrible."
 You can see how chaotic the thought process is when computing your response with moving vehicles.
 Thankfully, I did not need to engage as we passed a municipal cop who immediately took up the chase running at Code 3.
 I can still see the astonished look on the officer's face when he saw three cars driving by with a guy hanging out of the passenger window with a rifle wrapped in a pink baby blanket.

 Back to the shooting at Aurora.
 As I mentioned in the previous post about the increasing amount of firearms being carried by protesters and their use, it's not productive to mock the apparent lack of experience and expertise in their use of #firearms.
 The important part to remember is that they are arming up.
-And they don't seem to have a problem with shooting those who they disagree with.
-I've seen a photo of the shooting in Austin which shows the deceased protester aiming -- not pointing -- aiming his rifle at the driver who defended himself in a dramatic fashion.

 Get your head straight.
 This social fracturing will continue and it will be increasingly more violent for perhaps the next decade.

 Stay away from crowds.
 Do not attempt to drive through them.
 Do not move around barricades even though you might be inconvenienced.
 If you find yourself in a situation like this immediately do a U-turn and drive on the shoulder in the opposite direction to a point where you can either get help or exit and evade.